 When will I find out if I have made the team?

 Player notification will continue throughout the tryouts and coaches will call the players to notify them if they made the team.
 You will be asked to commit within seven days after receiving your invitation.
-Families of invited players will receive instruction from the team representative.
+Families of invited players will receive instructions from the team manager.
 A parent meeting will be held following the notifications at which time the registration paperwork will be due along with the appropriate fees.
 Selected players must make a full season commitment to their team.
-Parents can register on-site as well as on the website.

 What if I don't make the team?